Home » Alcohol Treatment Massachusetts

 Are you looking for information on addiction treatment options, or just need someone to talk to?
 We are here to help.

 Alcohol addiction is a chronic condition, but with the right treatment, recovery is achievable.
-The road to recovery usually begins with detoxification (detox), which involves medically supervised withdrawal to safely clear alcohol from the body.
+The road to recovery usually begins with drug and alcohol detox, which involves medically supervised withdrawal to safely clear alcohol from the body.
 Detox is often followed by a combination of therapies designed to address the root causes of addiction and help individuals build the skills needed for long-term sobriety.

 • Behavioral Therapy: Cognitive Behavioral Therapy (CBT) helps individuals identify and change negative thought patterns and behaviors that contribute to alcohol misuse.
 It also teaches coping mechanisms to handle stress and triggers without resorting to alcohol.